 After plans to live in Africa shatter, young journalist Laurie Sarkadi moves to the Subarctic city of Yellowknife seeking wilderness and adventure.
 She covers the changing socio-political worlds of Dene and Inuit in the late ‘80s—catching glimpses of their traditional, animal-dependent ways—before settling into her own off-grid existence in the boreal forest.
-There, she experiences motherhood and its remarkable synchronicities with the lives of caribou, bees and other creatures.
+There, she experiences motherhood and its remarkable synchronicities with the lives of caribou, dragonflies and other creatures.

 This evocative memoir explores a more than two-decade long physical and spiritual journey into the wild spaces of northern Canada, around the globe and deep within.

 “Everybody has experiences of things that aren’t supposed to be able to happen, and suspicions of truths to be found in folklore and mythology, as well as in the many stories from around the globe about animals.
 Laurie Sarkadi dares to tackle such events, stories and intuitions, speaking of them from her own considerable experience as a wife, mother and journalist living for twenty years ‘off-the-grid’ in the Northwest Territories, as well as from her early life as a young world traveler.
 From the mountain gorillas of Rwanda to the bears of Canada’s North, Laurie Sarkadi has gathered lore and applied it to her own experiences.
 Readers will be surprised and fascinated by this unusual, truth-telling, often funny and beautifully rendered memoir.”

 —Sharon Butala , author of Where I Live Now and The Perfection of the Morning